Introduction

 You must know how to:

-• Have an alternate plan to justify the expectations of the clients.
+- Have an alternate plan to justify the client’s expectations.

-You are primarily responsible for negotiating the requirements of the project with the clients and the stakeholders.
+You are primarily responsible for negotiating the requirements of the project with the clients.
 It is necessary for you to bring clarity to the clients about how they should go about the project and everything that the team can do for them.

-As a PM, you become the bridge between your team and the clients.
+As a PM, you become the bridge between all the stakeholders of the project.
 Any changes or feedback from the client should be conveyed to the individual team member in the most effective manner.

 Bear in mind, the following points for smooth coordination